 Understanding Your Tax Obligations as a Non-Resident Landlord

-While owning property abroad is not uncommon in Ireland, the tax guidelines and rules associated with this type of taxation are often under-researched and misunderstood by non-residents and expats.
+Owning property abroad is not uncommon in Ireland.
+Still, the tax guidelines and rules associated with this type of taxation are often under-researched and misunderstood by non-residents and expats.

 As a non-resident landlord, it’s important to remember that you’re still obligated to: